chrischute/papers/01-resnets/code/README.md

 ### Creating Conda environment
   1. Make sure you have [Anaconda or Miniconda](https://conda.io/docs/download.html)
   2. Download repo and `cd` into it.
-Run `conda create --name res --file requirements.txt`.
+Run `conda env create --file=environment.yml`.
+  3. Add CUDA to the environment if you have a GPU.
-  3. (Optional) Add interpreter to PyCharm
+  4. (Optional) Add interpreter to PyCharm
     - Go to `Preferences > Project > Project Interpreter`
     - Click the gear icon, then 'Add'
     - Select 'Conda Environment' and 'Existing Environment'